 I was excited to watch this movie as it’s biographical.
 It begins with Cecil Gaines, a black man, and the protagonist, growing up and working the cotton fields with his father.
 It then follows him as he is promoted from working the fields to being a “house negro” to eventually getting a job working in a hotel as a butler, eventually he is recruited to work in the white house.

 This movie follows not only his professional life but also his personal life, and especially the political movements that were happening all over the country.

 I really don’t want to give too much away and spoil the movie for you, but Eugene Allen was a very interesting and incredible man.
 He saw more in his lifetime than anybody could ever imagine, and he heard even more; being privy to the oval office to serve the president even during heated discussions.
 Eugene Allen served from Herbert Hoover to Ronald Reagan.

 He served 8 presidents in total.

 - Ronald Reagan

-Personally I found this movie a little slow but so emotional.
-I’m pretty emotional I cry at some pretty random things (also something I get from my mother).
+Personally, I found this movie a little slow but exxtremely emotional.
+I’m pretty emotional, I cry at some pretty random things, something I get from my mother.
 This movie pulled at my heart and got me really heated during moments of tension and political injustice.
-This film covers so many different eras starting at the 20’s to president Obamas inauguration.
-This movie isn’t for everyone but it really truly gives you a new respect and understanding for the past.
+This film covers so many different eras starting in the ’20s to president Obamas inauguration.
+This movie isn’t for everyone but it really truly gives you new respect and understanding for the past.

 Forest Whitacker and David Oyelowo did an incredible job in their roles and if this movie interests you/ you have a love of historical films, I highly recommend you rent this from your local movie store.